 4. Easement – In no case may any part of the pool structure, including deck, be located in an easement.
 The Public Works Department must approve pool equipment, fence, or other accessory parts of the pool located in a drainage easement.

 5. The minimum distance from water edge of the beam of the pool to the house shall be six (6) feet unless a letter signed and sealed by an engineer is submitted stating that the location of the pool will not adversely affect the structural stability of the foundation of the house.
 In no case shall the pools water’s edge be less than three (3) feet from the house.

 6. Building Line - a side building line (corner lot) or a rear building line (backs up to a street) a pool may encroach into that building line as long the yard is enclosed with a 6’ wood fence.

 7. All pools shall be completely surrounded by a fence or wall, not less than four (4) feet in height, which shall be constructed without any openings, holes or gaps other than gates, larger than four (4) inches in any one direction.

-8. All gates leading to the pool areas shall be installed and maintained self-closing and have a self-latching device.
+8. All gates leading to the pool areas shall be installed to swing outward (away from pool), maintained self-closing and have a self-latching device.